TempleOfNayra/cyrus-network-website/elevator-pitch.md

 ### The Solution: Abstracted Value Transfer Protocol

-Cyrus is the first protocol that coordinates value exchange **without defining what value means.**
+Cyrus is the first protocol that **works for ANY type of value exchange** — because it doesn't define what "value" means.

+**Same infrastructure handles:**
+- Remittances (send USDC → deliver cash)
+- Supply chains (escrow → verify coffee quality → pay farmer)
+- Energy markets (trade renewable certificates)
+- Marketplaces (international eBay/Etsy trades)
+- Services (milestone-based freelance payments)

+**One protocol.
+Infinite use cases.**

 **How it works:**
 1. Alice locks $100 USDC in a smart contract